KEN KIRSCHENBAUM, ESQ

 One of the essential features in the Standard Alarm Contracts is the provision that you have offered and suggested more and more and better and better security equipment and services.
 Why not, the customer has to pay for it.
 The only time you don’t have to recommend more is when the system is an approved commercial fire alarm which is required to be permitted and approved by the AHJ; then you have little or no choice.

-This feature of offering more to the customer is so important it is covered in another document that I recommend you use with the All in One security agreements, the Disclaimer Notice
+This feature of offering more to the customer is so important it is covered in another document that I recommend you use with the All in One security agreements, the Disclaimer Notice.

 You use the Disclaimer Notice in [at least] two ways: 1) to mention specific items of security that you have recommended that the customer has expressly rejected, and 2) itemize a host of equipment and services that is available [from you or others] that the customer is not contracting for [and not getting].